Wells is a City in the county of Somerset.

 There are great places to visit near Wells including some great cities, historic buildings, towns, ancient sites, hills, ruins, historic monuments, lakes, villages, airports, beaches, islands, rivers and streams, hiking areas and caves.

-There are a several good cities in the Wells area like Bath, and Wells.
+There are a several good towns in the Wells area like Glastonbury, Langport, Bridgwater, and Weston-super-Mare.

 There are a several good hills in the area around Wells like Glastonbury Tor.

-Wells has some unmissable lakes nearby like Cellophane Ponds, and Marine Lake - Weston-super-mare.
+Wells's best nearby lakes can be found at Cellophane Ponds, and Marine Lake - Weston-super-mare.

-The area around Wells features a number of interesting villages including Withycombe, Uphill, Cheddar, and Wookey Hole.
+The area around Wells boasts some of the best villages including Withycombe, Uphill, Cheddar, and Wookey Hole.

 Wells History